sastrand/graph_hw/README.md

 ### Submission Options
 * Zip your program files and example test output up into one zipped directory and submit it to D2L.
 * Create a private github repository and add github user `sastrand` as a collaborator.
 Email me with your repo link anytime before the due date.
+I will pull a final copy when I grade.
 Please make one `.txt` or `.md` file with your example output.

 > Amtrak map image credit: https://upload.wikimedia.org/wikipedia/commons/9/9f/Amtrakfreqmapcolor.png
 > `amtrak_euc.txt` source: https://github.com/jeff-lund/AmtrakHeuristics